kristenmhayward/GT-seq_2021/README.md

 Genotyping-in-thousands by sequencing (GT-seq) of non-invasive fecal and degraded samples:  a new panel to enable ongoing monitoring of Canadian polar bear populations

 Thank you for checking out our data/scripts.
-All credit for GT-seq pipeline scripts goes Campbell et al. (2015): https://github.com/GTseq/GTseq-Pipeline Campbell, N.R., S.A.
+All credit for GT-seq pipeline scripts goes to Campbell et al. (2015): https://github.com/GTseq/GTseq-Pipeline Campbell, N.R., S.A.
 Harmon, and S.R.
 Narum.
 2015.
 Genotyping-in-thousands by sequencing (GT-seq): a cost effective SNP genotyping method based on custom amplicon sequencing.
 Molecular Ecology Resources 15:855-867.

 Please read carefully, and feel free to contact k.hayward@queensu.ca with any questions.